wagtail/wagtail-live/docs/getting_started/setup_starlette.md

 ## Configure server host and port

 In this architecture, you will need a separate server to handle websocket connections.
-You can define the server's host and port in your settings file by doing so:
+You can define the server's host and port in your settings file as follows:

 ```python
 WAGTAIL_LIVE_SERVER_HOST = "my-server-host" # Defaults to `localhost`.